Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Intimidating Shout onto all of the enemy team, your team will be in a

-prime position to burst and apply CC without having to worry about being
+prime position to burst and apply CC without worrying about being

 stopped.
-This way, you can turn the tides of a fight by, for an example, using
+This way, you can turn the tides of a fight by, for example, using

 it on a Windwalker Monk with